DataSattva/hashjing-nft/README.md

 ## Entropy Generation

-HashJing **does not rely on external oracles** (such as Chainlink VRF) for randomness.
-Instead, it employs a deterministic **on-chain entropy mix** that balances simplicity, cost-efficiency, and unpredictability.
+HashJing relies on a **deterministic on-chain entropy mix** rather than an external oracle.
+The seed is finalised inside the same block that mints the token, giving instant reveal without compromising fairness.

 ### Generation Method

-A seed is computed at mint time via:
+A 256-bit seed is calculated at mint time:

 ```solidity
 keccak256(